Mohammad-Shokor/Color-Changer/README.md

 ## Getting Started

-In the lib folder, you could choose the required color changer ( aka ColorChangerRquired ) you have the ability to choose the cooler option ( aka ColorChangerCool )
+In the lib folder, you could choose the required color changer ( aka ColorChangerRquired ).
+You have the ability to choose the cooler option ( aka ColorChangerCool )